 A trick that also used to work well with older cars or any other car where the starter is accessible is the screwdriver trick.
 Simply put, to overcome and bypass a faulty starter relay or ignition switch, you can touch both the positive starter terminal and the solenoid terminal on the starter using a big screwdriver.

 Because the starter terminal is always connected directly to the battery positive terminal, this will bypass the starter relay.
 It will send a direct 12V current to the starter’s solenoid, closing the starting system circuit’s loop and start the car at the same time.

 Push start the car

 Always remember that all these tricks are only temporary solutions to help you get somewhere you can get your car fixed without having to pay for an expensive tow truck ride.
-No starter has ever fixed itself and rust, corrosion, and dead spots problems can only get worst.
-Get your car checked as soon as possible to avoid getting yourself in a more problematic or costly situation…
+No starter has ever fixed itself.
+Rust, corrosion, and dead spots problems can only get worst.
+Get your car checked as soon as possible to avoid getting yourself in a more problematic or costly situation.